fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

 You have also learned how the k-NN algorithm works behind the scenes and have implemented a version of it using scikit-learn to predict whether a transaction was fraudulent.
-You then learned how to optimize the parameters of the algorithm using the popular `GridSearchCV`{.literal}
+You then learned how to optimize the parameters of the algorithm using the popular `GridSearchCV` algorithm.
-algorithm.
 Finally, you have learnt how to standardize and scale your data in order to optimize the performance of your model.